 Please make sure you are signed up to receive emails from Save Coastal Wildlife Nonprofit to learn how to participate in horseshoe crab volunteer monitoring training in April and following citizen science activities in May & June.

-Training takes place towards the end of April of every year.
 All new volunteers are required to be trained, and existing volunteers are always welcome to be re-trained, especially every 2 or 3 years.
 During a training session, people will learn how to record data and tag horseshoe crabs for an upcoming project.

 All volunteers are required to fill out the volunteer waiver Form before starting the project.